 While many companies want to take advantage of Poland’s economy, incorporating and managing a business isn’t without its complexities.
 Accounting, legal requirements, VAT, HR, payroll and tax reporting need to be considered when running a business.
 For anyone unfamiliar with running a corporate entity, handling business administrative aspects can feel overwhelming.

-Expertise is also essential, mainly because getting things wrong can cause delays and difficulties.
+Expertise is essential to avoid getting things wrong which can cause delays and difficulties.
 Undertaking company administration can require in-depth understanding and can be time consuming for anyone who has not had special training or the right experience.